 Natural and Anthropogenic Sources (in bold)

 In December 2012, the Doha Amendment to the Kyoto Protocol was adopted.
-Most of the countries that agreed to the first set of emission reductions by 2012 have now comitted to reduce their carbon equivalent emissions of greenhouse gases to levels at least 18% below 1990 levels during the period from 2013 to 2020.
+Most of the countries that agreed to the original Kyoto Protocol committed to reduce their carbon equivalent emissions of greenhouse gases to levels at least 18% below 1990 levels during the period from 2013 to 2020.
 Once again the US did not agree to the Protocol.
 Two important countries that were part of the original Kyoto Protocol, Canada and Japan, decided to opt out of the Kyoto Protocol at the end of 2012 and did not agree to the new emission reductions.
 The new agreement includes one additional greenhouse gas, nitrogen trifluouride (NF3).

 CO2 concentration (ppm)

 On a per molecule basis, not all greenhouse gases are equal in their enhancement to the greenhouse effect.
 The table below defines something called the global warming potential (GWP).
 The GWP estimates the relative enhancement to the atmospheric greenhouse effect on a per molecule basis.
+Carbon dioxide is assigned a GWP of 1 so that all other greenhouse gases emitted by humans can be compared with carbon dioxide.
 For example, one molecule of nitrous oxide is about 310 times more effective than carbon dioxide in its enhancement to the greenhouse effect on Earth.
 Some CFCs and their substitutes are up to 10,000 times more effective.
+According to the table below, one molecule of sulfur hexaflouride is 23,900 times more effective than one molecule of carbon dioxide in enhancing the greenhouse effect on Earth.

 |Carbon dioxide (CO2)||1|